Daan Samson: Prosperity biotopes

+In 2021, Samson created a ‘prosperity biotope’ in the garden of Museum Boijmans Van Beuningen based on nature in Central America.
+Among living plants were consumer items such as designer chairs and cosmetic devices; some of which have a permanent place in the museum’s design collection.

+In certain 'welfare biotopes' Samson lets ant colonies live.
+Samson received advice on the myrmecotrophy between ant and plant species from former horticulturalist Art Vogel.

-The Liberal Herbarium with Halbe Zijlstra
+The Liberal Herbarium

 Just before the Dutch general elections of 2012, Samson created an art work together with the neoliberal politician Halbe Zijlstra (VVD), who was State Secretary of Education, Culture and Science at the time.
 They made a herbarium.
 Using the world of wild flora as a metaphor, the two men advocated an art climate in which artists would not make themselves dependent upon resources that could be influenced by politics.
 A photographic documentation of this collaboration was published one day before the elections in the national newspaper NRC Handelsblad.
 Leading art magazine Metropolis M described the work as ‘a slightly nauseating image’.

 Procession of value and harvest

 In February 2012, Samson was asked to perform the opening ceremony of the art centre NP3.tmp in Groningen.
 He did so by organising a procession through the city.
 In a Procession of value and harvest volunteers carried a selection of sponsored luxury items through the town centre.
 All of these articles, ranging from fitness machines to outdoor kitchens, were sacrifices from the business world.
 When the procession was over, all the items became personal possessions of the artist.